openSUSE/news-o-o/_posts/2010-06-05-opensuse-weekly-news-issue-126-is-out.markdown

 ####  [Mike McCallister: Six Days Till WriteCamp2 in Milwaukee!](http://metaverse.wordpress.com/2010/05/30/six-days-till-writecamp2-in-milwaukee/)

-"Hey folks, there™s still time to make plans to attend WriteCamp2 in Milwaukee next weekend!
+"Hey folks, thereâ€™s still time to make plans to attend WriteCamp2 in Milwaukee next weekend!
 This camp is for you if your interests lie toward the written (or typed) word.
-Bloggers, poets, journalists, business and technical writers, fiction and nonfiction writers “ we want to see you!
-Any other writers, and would-be writers I left out “ yes, you too!
-You can read about what I™m doing at WriteCamp at my other site.
-In brief, I™ll be leading a discussion about the future of American journalism, and doing something related to WordPress.
-I™ll have copies of WordPress in Depth on hand, and a pen to sign them with.
-I™ll also be at the pre-party Friday night, having some fun."
+Bloggers, poets, journalists, business and technical writers, fiction and nonfiction writers â€“ we want to see you!
+Any other writers, and would-be writers I left out â€“ yes, you too!
+You can read about what Iâ€™m doing at WriteCamp at my other site.
+In brief, Iâ€™ll be leading a discussion about the future of American journalism, and doing something related to WordPress.
+Iâ€™ll have copies of WordPress in Depth on hand, and a pen to sign them with.
+Iâ€™ll also be at the pre-party Friday night, having some fun."

 ####  [Pavol Rusnak: openSUSE Counter for Facebook](http://stick.gk2.sk/blog/2010/06/opensuse-counter-for-facebook/)